davidwebca/tailwindcss-group-variants/readme.md

 .group:last-child .group-last\:m-0{
   margin: 0;
 }
+/* And all the other margin utilities */
 ```

 By providing the third parameter and allow customizing the pseudo selector, it also allows you to create "active" classes groupings.
 For example, if you have overlays that receive the ".active" class or accordions that receive the ".open" class with JavaScript to make them visible.